wulfland/cologne.intern/README.md

 ## Nice to know
 - Get an great overview of your running vm in the new azure portal! https://portal.azure.com
 - Developer Machines costs only $.06 per hour!
-But if you don't need your maschine - shutdown the cloud service of it.
+But if you don't need your machine - shutdown the cloud service of it.